 On the outskirts of Hyderabad lie many small gems to be explored.
-Yadagirigutta is one of them and I visited it almost towards the end of my stay in Hyderabad along with Kolanpak and Bhongir.
+Yadagirigutta is one of them.
+I visited it almost towards the end of my stay in Hyderabad along with Kolanpak and Bhongir.
 It is the abode of the god Narsimha Swamy.

 Yadagirigutta – Abode of Narsimha Swamy Avatar Of Vishnu

-Yadagirigutta is a stone hill standing alone in the midst of a valley.
-It is best known for the temple on its top – Shri Lakshmi Narsimha Swamy temple.
-Like every temple, this temple also has its legends and myths that are as amusing to listen.
+It is a stone hill standing alone in the midst of a valley.
+Best known for the temple on its top the Shri Lakshmi Narsimha Swamy temple.
+Like every temple, this one also has its legends and myths that are as amusing to listen.
 Literature tells me that this temple finds mentioned in the Puranas indicating its antiquity.
 The name comes from an ancient sage called Yadrishi who did penance here.
-Pleased with whom the Vishnu appeared before him in the form of Jwala or fire.
+Pleased with him the Lord Vishnu appeared before him in the form of Jwala or fire.

 What is special about this temple is that it is dedicated to the Narsimha or the half man – half lion avatar of Lord Vishnu.
 There are not many temples dedicated to this avatar of his.
 And the ones that are there are all found in the vicinity of this one.
-The motif of Narsimha can be seen all over – in the form of carvings, paintings, and Curios.
+The motif of this form of the lord can be seen all over – in the form of carvings, paintings, and Curios.

-All around the temple, there are many depictions of Narsimha avatar.
+All around the temple, there are many depictions of this avatar of the lord Vishnu.
 In the form of small idols, various paintings, on the door designs, on the entrance torans.
 Even in the nearby Surendrapuri Mythology Museum.
-Paintings depict the various stories and legends associated with Narsimha avatar of Vishnu.
+Paintings depict the various stories and legends associated with this avatar of Vishnu.
 It is like the dominant figure overlooking you and everything happening around the hill.